-The LSAs work for the majority of their day in classes, supporting groups of pupils who have been identified as having a specific learning or health need.
+The LSAs team work for the majority of their day in classes supporting groups of pupils who have been identified as having a specific learning or health need.
 Many of these pupils will have an Educational Health Care Plan (EHCP).

 Disability Provision - disabled access is provided through ramps and lifts.
 There are disabled toilets and adjustable sinks and desks in some classrooms.